24 Sep Mysteries and Revelations – Discovering Cape Cod’s Museum Treasures

 Tonelli will be one of the Keynote Panelists at the NEMA Conference in Falmouth on October 25, and will also moderate a discussion session about Mysteries & Revelations on October 26.
 In addition, the participants in the conference are invited for a pre-conference tour to see the exhibit, the Cape Cinema and the Cape Playhouse.

-Here is a list of 36 participating organizations from 12 Cape Cod towns including Martha’s Vineyard and Nantucket.
+Here is a list of currently participating organizations from 12 Cape Cod towns as well as Martha’s Vineyard and Nantucket.
 To learn more about all the museums on the Cape, click here.

 Artists Association of Nantucket